-The nickel-plated Onyx model replaced the solid nickel-silver Argenta model in the catalog, the latter having been introduced by Reynolds in 1959.
-It’s likely that having a model line with unique manufacturing needs, i.e. solid nickel-silver bells, was too expensive for CMI to continue producing, plus it gave Reynolds another trombone model with F attachment.
+The Onyx trombone was produced at the Olds plant from 1974-75, replacing the solid nickel-silver Argenta model in the catalog for two years before being discontinued.
+It’s likely that having a model line with unique manufacturing needs, i.e. the Argenta's solid nickel-silver bells, was too expensive for CMI/Norlin Music to continue producing, plus it gave Reynolds another trombone model with F attachment.

 The Onyx Trombone combines advanced engineering techniques with traditional skills to produce a truly responsive instrument the meets the most exacting requirements.
 Hand straightened slides provide fast, dependable slide action for a rich, full sound while the dual bore ensures maximum tone quality with minimum effort.
 The Onyx TO-20 is precise in every register, highly responsive and flexible.
 The Onyx finish with nickel silver trim delivers a slightly darker tone to accommodate the contemporary sounds of today.
 The Onyx Trombone is supplied with a deluxe instrument case and accessories.

 Valve: rotary valve with closed-wrap F attachment